 The ensembles are led by Susan Dingle (wind band) and Joanna Petrie (string orchestra), supported by other instrumental tutors.

-Play Away Days run from 10am-4pm and include a group warm-up, a mix of full rehearsals and sectional rehearsals, and a musical quiz at lunchtime.
+The autumn Play Away Day takes place in the beautiful surroundings of Strathallan School.
+The event runs from 10am-4pm and includes a mix of full rehearsals and sectional rehearsals, and a musical quiz at lunchtime.
 Parents and friends are invited back from 2.45pm to meet their children for a cup of tea and join us for the final concert at 3.30pm, where the participants will showcase what they have been working on.

 Susan has an honours degree in music from Sheffield University and an M.Mus (conducting) from the RSAMD (now the RCS) in Glasgow, where she studied with Martyn Brabbins.
 She also studied at the State Conservatory in St. Petersburg with Alexander Polishchuk and Ilya Musin.